Bad Breath (Halitosis)

 What are the symptoms of halitosis?

-The main symptom of halitosis is a bad odor from the mouth that is beyond a socially acceptable level.
-The odor can be worse in the morning or after smoking, drinking coffee, or eating certain foods such as garlic.
+The main symptom of halitosis is a bad odor from the mouth.
+The odor can be worse in the morning or after smoking, drinking coffee, or eating certain foods, such as garlic.

 How is halitosis diagnosed?